SoAp9035/simple-telegram-api/README.md

-# Simple Telegram Api
+# Simple Telegram API

-A simple and easy-to-use Python library for Telegram bots.
+A simple and easy-to-use Python wrapper for Telegram bots.
 This library allows you to send messages, edit messages, fetch updates, and handle messages easily.

 ## Getting a Bot Token